peterbuga/HASS-sonoff-ewelink/README.md

 # Home Assistant component for original firmware Sonoff / eWeLink switches
 Simple Home Assistant component to add/control Sonoff/eWeLink smart switches using the stock firmware and cloud capabilities.

+***
+### WARNING: completely deactivate the `sonoff` component from HA while doing a firmware update, due to auto-relogin function you might be kicked out of the app before the process is completed.
+I would not be held liable for any problems occuring if not following this steps!
+***

 **CHECK COMPATIBILITY LIST BELOW!
 IF IT DOESN'T WORK FOR YOUR DEVICE DON'T COMPLAIN AND OPEN A PROPER ISSUE**

 ##Setup